SimplySecurity/SimplyEmail/README.md

 A few small benefits:
 - Easy for you to write modules (All you need is 1 required Class option and you're up and running)
-- Use the built in Parsers for most raw results
+- Use the built in Parsers for rawest results
 - Multiprocessing Queue for modules and Result Queue for easy handling of Email data
-- Simple intergration of theHarvester Modules and new ones to come
+- Simple integration  of theHarvester Modules and new ones to come
 - Also the ability to change major settings fast without diving into the code

 API Based Searches:
-- When API based searches become avaliable, no need to add them to the Command line
+- When API based searches become available, no need to add them to the Command line
 - API keys will be auto pulled from the SimpleEmail.ini, this will activate the module for use

 ## Get Started